 where $\langle\cdot\rangle$ represents inner product operation, $\|\cdot\|$ represents the square root operation, and $\oplus$ represents element-wise summation.

-\subsection{Spatial Domain-Based Enhancement}
+\subsection{Spatial domain-based enhancement}

-In the spatial domain-based texture enhancement, we decode the texture feature $F_{TL}$ directly into the spatial domain $I_{LTD}$ and add it to $I_{LPD}$, which is reconstructed from $F_{FLIC}$ by the Local Pixel Decoder (LPD), to obtain the final output $I_{Pred}$.
-Firstly, we use the LPD module to decode the feature $F_{STF}$ into the pixel RGB value $I_{LPD}$.
-We parameterize the LPD module as a multilayer MLP.
-As shown in Figure 4(c), ${u_t}$ denotes the coordinates of the ${F_{LR}}$ and ${x_{q}}$ denotes the coordinates of the ${F_{STF}}$ and $F_{TL}$.
+In the spatial domain-based texture enhancement, we decode the texture feature $F_{TL}$ directly into the spatial domain $I_{LTD}$ and add it to $I_{LPD}$, which is reconstructed from $F_{FLIC}$ by the LPD, to obtain the final output $I_{Pred}$.
+Firstly, we utilize the LPD to decode the feature $F_{STF}$ into the RGB value $I_{LPD}$.
+We parameterize the LPD as an MLP.
+As shown in Fig.4(c), ${u_t}$ denotes the coordinates of the ${F_{LR}}$ and ${x_{q}}$ denotes the coordinates of the ${F_{STF}}$ and $F_{TL}$.
 We use $u_t(t \in 00,01,10,11)$ to denote the upper-left, upper-right, lower-left, and lower-right coordinates of an arbitrary point $x_{q}$, respectively.
-The RGB value at coordinate ${x_{q}}$ in the HR image decoded by the LPD module can be represented by Equation 6, where $c$ contains two elements, $2/mh$ and $2/mw$, representing the sizes of each pixel in the $I_{LPD}$.
-Similarly, we compute the RGB values of the texture information $I_{LTD}$ at coordinate $x_{q}$ via Equation 7, where the Local Texture Decoder is parameterized as an MLP $g_{\varphi}$.
-We use the LTD module to decode the texture features into the spatial domain texture information $I_{LTD}$ and add it to the $I_{LPD}$ via Equation 8 for spatial domain texture enhancement to obtain the prediction result $I_{Pred}$, where ${\varphi}$ is the network parameter of the MLP $g_{\varphi}$. $S_t(t \in 00,01,10,11)$ is the area of the rectangular region between $x_q$ and $u_t$, and the weights are normalized by $S=\sum_{t \in\{00,01,10,11\}} S_t$.
+The RGB value at the coordinate ${x_{q}}$ in the HR image decoded by the LPD can be represented by Eq.(6), where $c$ contains two elements, $2/mh$ and $2/mw$, representing the sizes of each pixel in the $I_{LPD}$.
+Similarly, we calculate the RGB values of the texture information $I_{LTD}$ at coordinate $x_{q}$ via Eq.(7), where the LTD is parameterized as an MLP $g_{\varphi}$.
+We use the LTD to decode the texture features into the spatial domain texture information $I_{LTD}$ and add it to the $I_{LPD}$ via Eq.(8) for spatial domain texture enhancement to obtain the prediction result $I_{Pred}$, where ${\varphi}$ is the network parameter of the MLP $g_{\varphi}$. $S_t(t \in 00,01,10,11)$ is the area of the rectangular region between $x_q$ and $u_t$, and the weights are normalized by $S=\sum_{t \in\{00,01,10,11\}} S_t$.